yourbasic/radix/README.md

 ### A fast string sorting algorithm

-This library contains an optimized string sorting algorithm that sorts a slice of strings in increasing order.
-It's equivalent to the `sort.Strings` function in the standard Go library, but considerably faster.
+This is an optimized radix sort equivalent to `sort.Strings` in the Go standard library.

 ### Adaptive radix sort